Code-Institute-Submissions/RNazarian1-ordak_gallery_MarResub/README.md

 ### Website Overview
-This Gallrydoes not provide any price tag or artist name and users need to contact the galley if they are motivated by the pice(s).
+Ordak Gallry does not provide any price tag or artist name and users need to contact the galley if they are motivated by the pice(s).
 All other art gallery websites  try to sell the art by highlighting  artist fame and the history of the piece so users are considered to be collectioners or investors.
 The purpose here is to create a link with visitors and help them in choosing the right piece of art without destracted by commercial side.The aim is to educate visitors about art and help them to enjoy artworks.
 There are pages with links to external material for reading, visiting or even apply for a degree in art.
 At the end those hwo has sent email will be reached for further advise on buing/renting or getting familiar with artpieces.